HumbertoIsraelLV/HumbertoIsraelLV/README.md

 # Welcome!
 My name is Humberto, I'm from Mexico...
-There's a lot to tell but I'll do it in on my own website once I build it.
+There's a lot to tell, but I'll do it on my own website once I build it.

 ## Dev preferences:
 ### Likes